Stakeholders explained in simple terms

 Whether you need to conduct stakeholder analyses or make important decisions, bexio business software lets you keep an eye on your company.
 From your company's financial situation, to your customers, to internal and external projects: bexio organises all company-relevant information in one piece of software.

-Laptop dashboard
+laptop dashboard

 Fig.: The bexio dashboard gives you a good overview of your company.